juancarlospaco/apistar-msgpack/README.md

 ### Notes:

+Most of Databases and ORMs will have no problem storing MessagePack directly as strings UTF-8 (eg PostgreSQL).

 We also look for other alternatives, like [Smile](https://github.com/FasterXML/smile-format-specification) which is Faster and Smaller, but Development is dead.
 Eg. its JavaScript Lib is incomplete and abandoned, No Python3 Lib, etc.